Skip to content

 2. wood wool

-I can also recommend wood wool for cushioning fragile objects.
-It will from debarked, dried trees and can be easily composted after use.
-The thin shavings are particularly Flexible, yet resistant enough to securely protect shipped goods.
+For padding fragile items, I can also recommend you wood wool.
+It will from debarked, dried trees manufactured and can be easily composted after use.
+The thin chips are particularly Flexible, yet resistant enough to safely protect shipping goods.

-In addition, wood wool is often used as decorative upholstery material used: An expensive wine bottle or a fine piece of jewelry embedded in wood wool looks elegant and stylish - and enhances the product visually.
+In addition, wood wool is often used as decorative upholstery material used: An expensive wine bottle or a noble piece of jewelry, embedded in wood wool, that looks elegant and stylish - and visually enhances the product.

 You can order wood wool as packing material here*